nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

   You should end up with a graph like this:
   ![]({{file version='810' space='nxdoc' page='web-ui-workflow-tasks' name='graph-custom-wf.png'}} ?w=350,border=true)

-We will finish our Nuxeo Studio configuration by creating a vocabulary for the Type variable, to be able to select the type from a drop down list during the workflow process.
+We will finish our Studio Modeler configuration by creating a vocabulary for the Type variable, to be able to select the type from a drop down list during the workflow process.
 The vocabulary will be composed of three different types of employment contract.

 1. Go to **Vocabularies** and click on **New**
   ![]({{file version='810' space='nxdoc' page='web-ui-workflow-tasks' name='create-voc-studio.png'}} ?w=350,border=true)